jellefishe/Workout-Buddy-WebApp/readme.txt

-Viewing vigor by opening index.html causes an error by "type=module" in index.html. must ope through vscode live
+Viewing vigor through index.html causes an error by "type=module" in index.html. must open through vscode live
+===update====
+ui is broken atm because database is down and cannot pull data from google firebase